wp-plugins/magento-wordpress-integration/readme.txt

 * This is the first release of the Magento WordPress Integration Plugin.

 == Upgrade Notice ==

-= 3.0.1 =
-* Store layout as a global to improve performance (With thanks to LogicSpot)

 = 2.2.0 =
 * Added the option to set the Magento Website Code - I hope to integrate this with WPML in the near future.